Exploring Tide Pools In The Santa Barbara Area

 Tide Pools Down South

-A couple of popular tide pool areas south of Santa Barbara include some nice rocky pools at Carpinteria State Beach and a bit further south, you will find more tide-pooling opportunities at the world famous surf spot Rincon Beach.
+A couple of popular tide pool areas south of Santa Barbara include some nice rocky pools at Carpinteria State Beach and a bit further south, more tide-pooling opportunities at the world-famous surf spot Rincon Beach.

 Indoor Tide Pool Experiences

-If the weather and tides aren’t right for outdoor tide pool adventures you can still experience the thrill of marine biology exploration at Santa Barbara’s Museum of Natural History Sea Center on Stearns Wharf.
+If the weather and tides are not right for outdoor tide pool adventures, you can still experience the thrill of marine biology exploration at Santa Barbara's Museum of Natural History Sea Center on Stearns Wharf.
 Another great tide pool touch tank can be found at the University of California at Santa Barbara campus point.
-The UCSB exhibit is open to the public Friday and Saturday and it is always free of charge.
+The UCSB exhibit is open to the public Friday and Saturday and is always free of charge.

 Tide Pool Etiquette

-Tide pools are delicate ecosystems so treating them with respect is essential to preserving them for all to enjoy.
-Here are some tips to keep in mind:
+Tide pools are delicate ecosystems.
+Treating them with respect is essential to preserving them for everyone who wants to enjoy them.
+A few rules to live by:

-• Explore along the exposed beach or from the edge of a tide pool rather than venturing into the water.
-This will provide better viewing conditions and allow animals to remain undisturbed.
+- Explore from the edge of a tide pool rather than venturing into the water.
+Better viewing, less disturbance.

-• Wet your hand with seawater from the beach before touching or holding an animal exposed by the tide.
+- Wet your hand with seawater before touching or holding an animal exposed by the tide.

-• Replace the rock carefully.
-Also replace seaweed or other cover for shelter.
+- Replace the rock carefully when you are done.
+Also replace seaweed and other cover.

-• Only touch animals as gently as you would your own eyeball.
-For example, anemones should not be poked and sea hares should not be squeezed.
+- Touch animals only as gently as you would your own eyeball.
+Anemones should not be poked.
+Sea hares should not be squeezed.

 Final Thoughts